There is a link between disruptions to the flow of trade and durable goods inflation. … READ MORE >

 CHART OF THE DAY: Unexpected risk and a blocked Suez Canal

-Just when we thought everything was gonna be all right – global vaccinations are on the rise along with forecasts for the global economy – a shortage of microchips threatens the automobile industry and a container ship gets stuck in the Suez Canal, threatening the global supply chain.
-It’s always ...
-READ MORE >
+Just when optimism was returning to the global economy, a shortage of microchips threatens the automobile industry and a container ship gets stuck in the Suez Canal, threatening the global supply chain. … READ MORE >

 The impact of Brexit on U.S. manufacturing companies